Homological Mirror Symmetry for Hypertoric Varieties I

-The first category we will consider on the A-side of our correspondence is $\Lcat$, the dg-category of $\EuScript{O}^\hdef_\phi$-modules generated by $\sL_\Bx$.
+The first category we will consider on the A-side of our correspondence is $\Lcat$, the dg-subcategory of $\SGmod$ generated by $\sL_\Bx$ for all $\Bx$.
+As observed before, since weakly $G$-equivariant modules form a Serre subcategory, any finite length object in this category is pre-weakly $G$-equivariant, and so we can define the D-modules $\sigma_{\By}(\ssM)$ for any module $M$ in this category.

 This has a natural $t$-structure, whose heart is an abelian category $\lcat$.
-We similarly let $\widetilde{\Lcat}$ be the category generated by $\tsL_\Bx$, and $\widetilde{\lcat}$ the heart of the natural $t$-structure.
+We similarly let $\widetilde{\Lcat}$ be the dg-subcategory generated by $\tsL_\Bx$, and $\widetilde{\lcat}$ the heart of the natural $t$-structure.
 This definition might seem slightly ad hoc, but we will later see that it is motivated by our notion of microlocal mixed Hodge modules.

-Since the Ext sheaf between $\tsL_\Bx$ and $\tsL_{\By}$ is supported on the intersection between $\frak{X}_{\Bx}$ and $\frak{X}_{\By}$, we have
+Since the Ext sheaf between $\tsL_\Bx$ and $\tsL_{\By}$ is supported on the intersection between $\mathfrak{X}_{\Bx}$ and $\mathfrak{X}_{\By}$, we have

 In fact, if we replace $\tsL_\By$ by an injective resolution, we see that this induces a homotopy equivalence between the corresponding Ext complexes.
-Since $\cL'_\Bx$ is supported on the zero section, Ext to it is unchanged by microlocalization by \cite[Prop.
-6.15.1]{Gin86}, and thus
+Since $\cL'_\Bx$ is supported on the zero section, Ext to it is unchanged by passing to an open subset containing this support and